Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Keep calm.
 If you are stressed out and yelling or crying, your dog is going to be jumping around, upset, and the bleeding will be that much more severe.

-- Go to your refrigerator and take out an ice pack.
+- Get ice.
+Go to your refrigerator and take out an ice pack.
 (Even though gel packs are not part of your first aid kit, these are cheap and you should keep a few in your refrigirator.)
 Find a hand towel or dishcloth.
 If you do not have an ice pack available, or if you have a small dog, take some ice cubes and wrap them in the hand towel.

-- Sit down on the floor with your dog, put his head on your lap, and calm him down.
-(If he bleeds on your clothes do not worry about it.
+- Sit.
+Sit down on the floor with your dog, put his head on your lap, and calm him down.
+(If he bleeds on your clothes, do not worry about it.
 The blood will come out later, before you wash, with hydrogen peroxide.)
 Lift his gums up casually and check his color.

-- Hold his head up and wrap the towel (with ice pack or ice cubes) on the bridge of his nose.
+- Hold and ice the nose.
+Hold his head up and wrap the towel (with ice pack or ice cubes) on the bridge of his nose.
 The ice should not go directly on his skin, and the towel definitely should not be covering up his nose!
 It is hard enough for him to breathe with blood in his nose.
 Do not make it any worse.

-- Check the capillary refill time (CRT), and watch to see if the bleeding slows or stops.
-To check his CRT, apply pressure on his mucus membranes for about 5 seconds and see if the blood goes back to the pale spot.
+- Check bleeding.
+Check the capillary refill time (CRT), and watch to see if the bleeding slows or stops.
+To check his CRT, apply pressure on his mucus membranes for about five seconds and see if the blood goes back to the pale spot.
 If it does not, or goes back only slowly, he has lost a lot of blood.

-- If the bleeding will not stop with external cooling/internal clotting, you can try and pack the bleeding nostril or nostrils with cotton.
+- If the blood won't stop, pack the nostrils.
+If the bleeding will not stop with external cooling/internal clotting, you can try and pack the bleeding nostril or nostrils with cotton.
 Some dogs will allow this, some will whip their head around and start pawing at their face, making things even worse.
 Also remember that he will have to breathe through his mouth, so let him pant if he wants to.